truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/SMBMultichannel.md

 {{< toc >}}

-SMB Multichannel allows servers to use multiple network connections simultaneously by combining the bandwidth of several Network Interface Cards (NICs) for better performance.
+SMB multichannel allows servers to use multiple network connections simultaneously by combining the bandwidth of several network interface cards (NICs) for better performance.

 {{< hint warning >}}
 SMB Multichannel does not function if you combine NICs into a LAGG.